Code-Institute-Submissions/Memory-Game-64/README.md

 <img src="assets/images/read203.png">

 # Features
-This is a fully responsive website that was designed with a mobile-first approach as this is the most likely way it will be viewed, the page is divided in different sections as listed below.Memory Game stands as a testament to the fusion of entertainment and cognitive enhancement.
+This is a fully responsive website that was designed with a mobile-first approach as this is the most likely way it will be viewed, the game is divided in different sections as listed below.Memory Game stands as a testament to the fusion of entertainment and cognitive enhancement.
 With its thoughtful design, engaging gameplay, and user-friendly interface, this website strives to create an enjoyable and enriching experience for individuals seeking both amusement and mental stimulation.

 ## User-Friendly Interface.
 - Intuitive design for easy navigation.